Karl Flinders Tuesday 22 October 2013 13:04

 Combining technology and business skills

 Speaking to Computer weekly, Adrian David Cheok (pictured), professor of pervasive computing City University in London, said UK graduates need to look beyond the basics of programming and must also understand business.
+For more on business handling, check out this recruitment company in Lehi.

 “In the UK, just learning the basics of programming is not enough because it has become a commoditised industry.
 There are hundreds of thousands of graduates in India and China who are really good at programming, so a lot of these things can be outsourced,” he said.